liambll/MRI-cardiac-segmentation/README.md

 #### 4. What are some advantages and disadvantages of the deep learning approach compared your chosen heuristic method?
 Advantages of the deep learning approach (e.g. U-Net) compared to heuristic-based method (e.g. Otsu Thresholding):
-* The Deep learning approach work without manually "hand-crafted" feature extraction (pixel intensity, edge detection, etc)
+* Deep learning approach work without manually "hand-crafted" feature extraction (pixel intensity, edge detection, etc)
-* The Deep learning approach can potentially work without o-contour mask.
+* Deep learning approach can potentially work without o-contour mask.
 I imagine without o-contour mask, the segmentation of i-contour would be challenging with Otsu thresholding due to other areas with similar pixel intensity in an image.
+* If we have a representative dataset with annotation, Deep learning would potentially outperform heuristic-based method in challenging segmentation tasks.

 Disadvantages of the deep learning approach (e.g. U-Net) compared to heuristic-based method (e.g. Otsu Thresholding):
 * The Deep learning approach requires annotated mask of i-contour to train